 Students in the program are given the option of either pursuing a self-directed, faculty-supervised project in which skills and concepts learned in program coursework are used to address issues and situations in communication management, or receiving credit for an approved practicum supervised by a member of the College of Communication and Information faculty.

 The University of Tennessee, Knoxville is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Online Master of Science in Strategic and Digital Communication
+Online Master of Science in Communication and Information

 Department: College of Communication & Information

 Specializations/Concentrations: Concentration in Strategic and Digital Communication (SDC)

 Websites: Department and Program